TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapter-tomb-of-the-last-rehari.md

 - 10 days of rations
 - a waterskin
 - 50ft of hempen rope
+- a partially translated copy of the engraving showing:
+  - the "Lord's Tomb"
-- a partially translated copy of the engraving showing the "Lord's Tomb", the "Lord's guard tomb", a storage room and "The Tomb of the Vanquisher" — the writing seems to have been interrupted.
+  - the "Lord's guard tomb"
+  - a storage room
+  - "The Tomb of the Vanquisher" — the writing seems to have been interrupted.

 ![A rough partial translation of the engraving.
 ](/images/unbound/tomb-translated.jpg)

+### 4. Grand corridor

+> There's grand corridor carved out of the stone.
+Torches of a similar
+> design from Elydir's tower adorn the walls, fire flickering out of
+> them.
+The corridor is about 200ft long and about 10ft wide.
+You can
+> see 3 corridors off the left hand wall and 2 off the right hand wall —
+> these are built at odd intervals.
+The space in here is almost
+> pristine, apart from dust.
+The grand doors that are at the end of the
+> corridor are open.

+The smaller corridors as the characters go along:

+1.  a corridor on the right, it's about 70ft long.
+2.  a corridor on the left, it's about 90ft long.
+3.  a short corridor on the right, and then a door
+4.  a short corridor on the left, and then a door
+5.  a short corridor on the right, and then a door

-### The Lord's guard room
+### 5. 4The Lord's guard room

 If the players try to go through this room, 6 skeletons will leave their sarcophagi to attack the players almost immediately.